All restaurants holding an on-premises licence need to meet the primary purpose test.

 If a restaurant wishes to operate primarily as a bar or nightclub-style venue at any time, it should consider moving to a different licence or holding a more appropriate class of the on-premises licence.

-Licensees may apply to the Independent Liquor & Gaming Authority (ILGA) to convert to a small bar licence at no cost until 29 February 2020.
+Certain licensees may apply to convert to a small bar licence at no cost until 28 February 2021.